Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Asymptotic Behaviors and Scaling Laws

-The amplitude of the magnetic field that the MRI needs to grow in order for the growth rate of the parasites to be as large as that corresponding to the primary mode can be obtained by equating (\ref{eq:Gamma_max_non_ideal}) and (\ref{eq:s_max_TM}).
-We obtain
+where we have defined $\omega_{{\rm A}0} \equiv k_{\rm h} B_0/\sqrt{4\pi\rho}$, as the Alfv\'en frequency associated with the horizontal MRI magnetic field $B_0$ and used that $\omega_\eta = \sqrt{3/4} \, \omega_{{\rm A}z}$.
+The amplitude of the magnetic field that the MRI needs to grow to in order for the growth rate of the parasites to be as large as that corresponding to the primary mode is obtained using Equation~(\ref{eq:s_max_TM}).
+This leads, in agreement with Figure~\ref{fig:B0_sat}, to